jadams029/GitFundamentals/Commands/Remote.md

 ### Adding a remote
 A remotes can be added with the `git remote add` commad, followed by the name and location of the remote.

-The name is a local name, meaning it's your label and does not impace the actual remote whatsoever.
+The name is a local name, meaning it's your label and does not impact the actual remote whatsoever.

 ```
 git remote add origin https://github.com/ElevenFiftyAcademy/GitFundamentals.git